TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/IncludingYourScript/Index.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 There are some variables in the global object, TSFE, you might need to know about.
-These ARE ALL READ-ONLY!!
+These ARE ALL READ-ONLY!
 (Read: Don't change them!)
 See the class TypoScriptFrontendController (tslib\_fe) for the full descriptions.